26th Canadian Ethnic Studies AssociationBiennial Conference

 In addition to members of the Canadian Ethnic Studies Association, the conference will be relevant to a wide range of people interested in history, ethnicity, race, immigration and citizenship issues in Canada and internationally.
 University professors, graduate students, other researchers and teachers; policymakers and civil servants from all levels of government; those who work in various non-governmental organizations, as well as those involved as frontline workers delivering various kinds of social services – all of these will find that this conference offers them worthwhile information, challenging critical perspectives, and an opportunity to network and discuss important issues with people from across the country and from a variety of academic disciplines and institutional perspectives

 Conference organizers welcome proposals for papers, panels, roundtables, posters and video presentations that address any of the related topics.
 Organizers invite submissions from a variety of perspectives, academic disciplines, and areas of study.
 The deadline for submission of proposals for papers, sessions, panels, roundtables, and poster presentations is February 15th, 2020.
-Deadline has been extended.
+Please watch for further updates.

 All abstracts should be no longer than 250 words and will be refereed by the CESA Program Committee.
 Individual conference presentations will normally be 20 minutes in length, and conference sessions will be 90 minutes.
 Abstracts should be directed electronically to email@example.com